 Understanding Varroa Mites’ Impact on Beekeeping

-Varroa Destructor mites pose a very big threat to beekeeping, affecting both hobbyist and commercial beekeepers.
-For years, research has been focused on fighting this honey bee pest but it continues being a problem.
+Varroa Destructor mites pose a very great threat to beekeeping, affecting both hobbyists and commercial beekeepers.
+For years, research has been focused on fighting this honey bee pest but it continues to be a problem.
 One of the most effective compounds used today to control Varroa mite populations in honey bee colonies is oxalic acid.
 It is a natural compound found in many plants.
 This guide takes a detailed look at Varroa mite treatment with oxalic acid in both commercial and backyard settings.
 It also explores the application of oxalic acid in beehives among other useful information for both beginner and pro beekeepers.

 Vapor is an effective method of deploying oxalic acid into the beehive.
 It puts to use the physical properties of oxalic acid by applying heat to sublimate it.
 Special equipment referred to as vaporizers are required for this.
 An oxalic acid vaporizer is any beekeeping equipment that you use to heat oxalic acid until it sublimes inside a beehive.
 Vaporizers are powered using electricity.
 They run on both DC and AC types of power depending on the manufacturer.

 Varying technologies are deployed in oxalic acid vaporizers.
 The most popular is the glow plug oxalic acid vaporizer.
 It is easy to use, has low maintenance costs, and can have the glow plug easily replaced in case it is not working.
 You can even make your own oxalic acid vaporizer if you are a DIY geek!
 Vaporizers that embed heating coils and other heat production methods in their acid pans are more difficult to repair once they break down.